Axobot-org/Axobot/docs/rss.rst

 **Syntax:** :code:`last-post <name|link> [youtube|twitch|deviant|web]`

-This command allows you to see the last post of a youtube channel, a user on Twitter or Twitch or DeviantArt, or from any valid RSS feed.
+This command allows you to see the last post of a youtube channel, a user on Twitch or DeviantArt, or from any valid RSS feed.
 If you provide a full URL, the bot will automatically detect the type of feed.
 If you only provide the name of the channel, you will have to specify the type of feed.

 .. note:: No specific permission is required for this command.
 Remember to allow the use of external emojis to get a prettier look.